 Even though we don’t have a large family there are times when l buy in bulk to freeze.
 It’s really easy to separate food into smaller sections using smaller freezers bags.
 I’m going to share some of my tips.

 You’re going to need some supplies to freeze your food so it won’t spoil.
-I use plastic bags with the zipping feature as well as some plastic containers like these because I have them but this kind is probably better.
-I even reuse ice cream containers.
+I use plastic bags with the zipping feature as well as some plastic containers that I have on hand but this kind is probably better.

 My favorite bags are Hefty or Ziplock.
 I prefer a brand names for certain products as I’ve not always had good luck with cheaper brands, generally speaking.